rlindner/node-red-contrib-sma-webconnect/README.md

 # node-red-contrib-sma-webconnect

-Node-RED node to query the Webconnect interface of SMA inverters.
+Node-RED node to query the Webconnect interface of SMA inverters or storage systems.

 ## Compatibility
 The implementation has been tested with an ethernet connected Sunny Tripower 10.0 but should work with various similiar models.
 I'm happy to compile a compatiblity list of successfully tested models here.